firoagni/ai-development-tutorials/ai_solution_building_guide.md

 ## Code-RAG: Retrieve Relevant Context from Across the Entire Codebase

-Code-RAG is a specialized approach to RAG that focuses on chunking and retrieving "code snippets" from a codebase.
+Code-RAG is a specialized approach to RAG that focuses on chunking and retrieving "code snippets" from a "codebase".
 This is particularly useful for tasks like code completion, bug fixing, or understanding complex code structures.

 ### How Code-RAG Works